-- (a) You received an assessment for overpayment of the WFTC refund amounts; - (b) The department denied all or part of your request for a WFTC refund; - (c) You received an adverse letter ruling from the department.
+- (a) You received an assessment for overpayment of the WFTC refund amounts; - (b) The department denied all or part of your request for a WFTC refund; - (c) You received a letter ruling from the department.

-You may find additional details regarding letter rulings on the department's website here.
+You may find additional details regarding letter rulings on the department's website at WorkingFamiliesCredit.wa.gov.